3. Put the order on hold and confirm it

 order_ref=9201b602-94b3-4804-8ef2-080c518378ee&order_ref_1=MHPULMKOE&product_code=pp3&sq_state=approved&approved_since=0

-If the order needs to be put on hold, it will look like this:
+If the order needs to be put on hold:

 POST /ipn-me HTTP?1.1